jmiszczak/indoors_virus_propagation_model/README.md

 # How to reproduce the results?

-*NOte*: The instructions given below were tested using Ubuntu 22.04 and should be relevant for any GNU/Linux or UNIX based system such as FreeBSD and macOS.
+*Note*: The instructions given below were tested using Ubuntu 22.04 and should be relevant for any GNU/Linux or UNIX-based systems, such as FreeBSD and macOS.

 ## Requirements